Homemade Catalina Dressing

 This easy Homemade Catalina Dressing is perfect for salads and tastes so much better than the store-bought version.
 Perfect for dipping, cooking, marinades, and salads, and I am not kidding when I tell you that it can be made in less than five minutes!
 All you need is a few simple ingredients that are probably already in your kitchen.
 And it is way better than store-bought salad dressings.

-As stubborn and I am, I always make sure that a recipe is perfect before I share it with you.
+As stubborn as I am, I always make sure that a recipe is perfect before I share it with you.
 Take this salad dressing, I have tasted many store-bought version, and diligently made notes, about what I like and dislike.
 Then, I have tested it at home a dozen of times, to get the measurements worked to perfection!

 Now I can throw the towel and say, maybe Kraft brainstormed this dressing, but mine is better, cheaper and healthier!
 With the tangy flavors of red wine vinegar, ketchup, and Worcestershire sauce mixed with sweet honey and some rich soy sauce and seasonings, this recipe goes with just about anything.